pablo-meier/Pablog/posts/2017-06-17-much-music.md

 you're supposed to just fill in the blanks with your trip.

-(On the other hand, I've also long felt that "if you need drugs to enjoy the music; maybe your music could be better).
+(On the other hand, I've also long felt that "if you need drugs to enjoy the music; maybe your music could be better").

 The other anecdote supports the above and comes from another party.
-Karen and I went there hearing it had a great lineup, and felt a bit let down that all the music sounded similar to everything else we'd heard.
+Karen and I went hearing it had a great lineup, and felt a bit let down that all the music sounded similar to everything else we'd heard.
 We gave up on some of the other party spaces, found a chill space, and ended up losing ourselves in heart-to-heart conversations.
 Four hours had passed before I knew it.